wl1390/Hygieia-Instruction/README.md

 ## Database - MongoDB

-Start a mongoDB session by running `mongod` if you don't have one already running.
-And run `mongo` to start a mongo shell.
+Start a mongoDB session by running `mongod` if there isn't one already running.

+Run `mongo` to start a mongo shell.

-Create a new database with custom name, for example "dbtest", by running `use dbtest`
+Create a new database with custom name, for example "database", by running `use database`

 Create a new database user with custom name and password by running `db.createUser( { user: "user", pwd: "password", roles: [ {role: "readWrite", db: "database"} ] } )`

-You can view all the databases and users of each by running `show dbs` and `db.getUsers()` respectively
+You can view all the databases and users of each by running `show dbs` and `db.getUsers()` respectively.

 ## Build The Project
 Go to https://github.com/capitalone/Hygieia and get master either by git clone or download.